The 20 Best Acute Respiratory Distress Syndrome (ARDS) Doctors Near Me in Baltimore, MD

 English

-Carl Shanholtz is an Intensive Care Medicine provider in Baltimore, Maryland.
+Carl Shanholtz is an Intensive Care Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Shanholtz is rated as a Distinguished provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
-His top areas of expertise are Acute Respiratory Distress Syndrome (ARDS), Cerebral Hypoxia, COVID-19, Endoscopy, and Gastrostomy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Acute Respiratory Distress Syndrome (ARDS), Cerebral Hypoxia, COVID-19, Endoscopy, and Gastrostomy.

 Distinguished in Acute Respiratory Distress Syndrome (ARDS)